 George Walton.
 Arts & Crafts Walnut Desk with Secret Drawers & Heart Escutcheons

-George Walton.
 A rare and important Arts and Crafts walnut desk almost identical to the desk Walton designed in 1898 for Sidney Leetham for the morning room in Elm Bank, a major interior commission in York, England.

-This desk is a complex hybrid design.
-The overhanging top features a central arched cupboard with twin heart escutcheon, flanked by hidden upstanding conforming drawers that lock when the cupboard doors are shut.
-Four drawers are found in the upper section, with dream ivorene plastic rectangular inlays and brass drop handles.
-The original leather writing area includes a secret pen compartment on the right-hand side.
+The original leather writing area has a secret pen compartment to the right-hand side.
 The central lower drawer has a shaped apron below and is flanked by deeper compartmental drawers with skirt-shaped brass escutcheon.
-The whole piece stands on slender tapering legs.
-To the back, there discreetly sits an ingenious secondary work station with a drop-down leather writing area with files.
-When the desk is positioned against the wall, it might become a place to hide treasured objects.
-Provenance: With The Fine Art Society in 1989.
+The whole is on slender tapering legs, and to the back there discreetly sits an ingenious secondary work station with a drop-down leather writing area with files.
+With the desk positioned against the wall, it might become a place to hide treasured objects.

 Dimensions